WRansohoff/game_and_watch_fun/README.md

 Since @ghidraninja pointed out that these devices use an STM32H7 chip with an exposed debugging port, I decided to try playing around with them.

-They have readout protection level 1 enabled, but it looks like they probably execute code off of their external SPI Flash chip, so it shouldn't be too hard to circumvent that and dump the firmware.
+They have readout protection level 1 enabled, but it looks like they probably execute code off of their external SPI Flash chip, so it shouldn't be too hard to back up the firmware for your personal use.

 For now, there's only a minimal program to run on the device without erasing its Flash memory, but I'm hoping to add a program for dumping the contents of the SPI Flash chip before long.